 1. Encourage family members to remove shoes at the door.

-Pesticides, pollutants and dirt come indoors on shoes and are tracked onto carpets.
-If going shoeless is not acceptable to family members, suggest that they wear house shoes (that don't go outside), slippers or socks.
+Pesticides, pollutants, and dirt come indoors on shoes and are tracked onto carpets.
+If going shoeless is not acceptable to family members, suggest that they wear house shoes (that don't go outside), slippers, or socks.

 2. Vacuum twice a week.

-3. Clean up spills on carpets immediately to prevent stains.
+3. Clean up spills immediately.

-4. Use soap and water.
+First, try plain old soap and water.